remidinishanth/distributed_systems/refactoring/martin_fowler.md

 write code that humans can understand.
 * When programming, follow the camping rule: Always leave the code base healthier than when you found it.
 * The true test of good code is how easy it is to change it.

+## Chapter 2

+* The two hats: Adding functionality and Refactoring
+  - Adding functionality - doesn't change existing code, adding new capabilities and tests.
+  - Refactoring - not adding functionality, only restructing code, don't need to add new tests(unless some cases are missing).
+May be change tests to accomodate interface